tryton/tryton/modules/purchase/doc/usage/process.inc.rst

-For purchases that have a shipment or invoice exception you can use the `Handle Shipment Exception <wizard-purchase.handle.shipment.exception>` or `Handle Invoice Exception <wizard-purchase.handle.invoice.exception>` wizards to recreate the items that need recreating, and ignore the rest.
+For purchases that have a shipment or invoice exception you can use the `Handle Shipment Exception <wizard-purchase.handle.shipment.exception>` or `Handle Invoice Exception <wizard-purchase.handle.invoice.exception>` wizards to recreate the items that need recreating, and ignore those that must be ignored.

 .. tip::